annibalvasconcellos/RepData_PeerAssessment1/PA1_template.md

 ### ---> Interval with maximum average number of steps: 835

 ## Imputing missing values

 ### Strategy for filling:
-### The missing values were replaced by the mean values calculated for each 5-minute interval
+### The missing values will be replaced by the mean values calculated for each 5-minute interval

 ```r